Jav4nsJuice/Automation-Project/README.md

 - All of the feature archives developed
 - support folder:
     - Contains Configurations with cucumber and capybara
+    - Contains the variables used in the steps ( Users and passwords)

 - step_definitions folder:
-    - Contains the .rb archives in which we developed the steps to test the scenarios written in th features
+    - Contains the .rb archives in which we developed the steps to test the scenarios written in the features

 - Reports folder contains:
     - All the reports made from the results of the scenarios.